perrymant/moneymaker/CODE_OF_CONDUCT.md

 Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

-### Commitment to high standards:

-In accordance with IEEE-CS/ACM Joint Task Force on Software Engineering Ethics and Professional Practices, as student and professional software engineers we shall adhere to the following Eight Principles:

-1. PUBLIC - Software engineers shall act consistently with the public interest.

-2. CLIENT AND EMPLOYER - Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.

-3. PRODUCT - Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.

-4. JUDGMENT - Software engineers shall maintain integrity and independence in their professional judgment.

-5. MANAGEMENT - Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintenance.

-6. PROFESSION - Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.

-7. COLLEAGUES - Software engineers shall be fair to and supportive of their colleagues.

-8. SELF - Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

 ### Attribution
 This Code of Conduct is adapted from the Twitter CoC available at <https://github.com/twitter/code-of-conduct/blob/master/code-of-conduct.md> and the Contributor Covenant, version 1.4, available at <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>.

-The Eight Principles on Software Engineering is available at <https://www.computer.org/web/education/code-of-ethics>